slashrelativepath/relativepath.tech/README.md

 ## Setup

-1. Navigate to a location on your file system you'd like to put this project and clone this repository and run:
+1. Navigate to a location on your file system you'd like to put this project and clone this repository by running:

 ```bash
 git clone https://github.com/kensonjohnson/relativepath.tech.git